personalrobotics/feeding_web_interface/README.md

     ```rosrun web_video_server web_video_server```

 6. go to webpage http://ada_feeding.ngrok.io/ to see the demo web interface.
-If you follow the above steps carefullt, you should now be able to see the camera stream displated on the right and the foodImage on left.
+If you follow the above steps carefully, you should now be able to see the camera stream displayed on the right and the foodImage on left.